webelcomau/EJBvsCDIvsJSF/README.md

 #### ON SESSION TIMEOUT

-Some callbacks are only invoked when the session expires, which may sometimes occur due session time-out (see `WEB/web.xml` to set the timeout value in minutes):
+Some callbacks are only invoked automatically when the session expires, which may sometimes occur due session time-out (see `WEB/web.xml` to set the timeout value in minutes):

     <session-config>
       <session-timeout>
             30
       </session-timeout>
     </session-config>
-There is currently no explicit login/logout in this test web app, but you can set this to a very small number like `1` (means 1 minute) to see what happens when a session ends.
+You can set this to a very small number like `1` (means 1 minute) to see what happens when a session ends by expiration.
+On the test page for @SessionScoped there is also a special button for forcing a JSF session to end.